Student overdrafts: everything you need to know

-Plus, having multiple overdrafts is a sure-fire way to cause your debt to spiral out of control – if you can't pay back the first overdraft, what makes you think you’ll pay back a second one?
+Plus, having multiple overdrafts is a sure-fire way to cause your debt to spiral out of control.
+If you can't pay back the first overdraft, are you really going to be able to repay a second one?

 Opening multiple accounts also has the potential to do terrible things to your credit rating, so think very hard before you decide to borrow even more money.

-Dipping into your unarranged overdraft can have a wide range of repercussions – including monthly fees, daily fees and transaction fees – and banks often make it difficult to understand exactly how much you'll be charges.
+Dipping into your unarranged overdraft can have a wide range of repercussions (including monthly fees, daily fees and transaction fees) and banks often make it difficult to understand exactly how much you'll be charged.

-Be mindful of your regular payments like direct debits and standing orders – how many you have, for what amounts, and note the days they come out of your account (pay extra attention to payments such as phone bills, which can be unexpectedly higher month-on-month).
+Be mindful of your regular payments like Direct Debits and standing orders.
+It's best to note down how many you have, for what amounts and the days they come out of your account.
+Pay extra attention to payments such as phone bills, which can be unexpectedly higher month-on-month.

 This way, you can make sure you're always far enough from your overdraft limit that you won't go into your unarranged overdraft when your bill comes out.
 This is the most common situation that results in a charge for exceeding overdraft limits and incurring charges.